 Two more corrections stack on top, because "Damascus" is doing a lot of misleading work as a single word.

 It isn't the historic stuff.
-True "Damascus steel" was wootz — a crucible steel from India and Sri Lanka whose watery mottling came from carbide banding in one homogeneous ingot.
+True "Damascus steel" was wootz, a crucible steel from India and Sri Lanka whose watery mottling came from carbide banding in one homogeneous ingot.
 Its production died out around 1900, and the recipe was lost.
-What sits in your cart today is pattern welding: two contrasting steels forge-welded, drawn out, folded, and re-stacked into a symmetric jacket around the core (hence the odd marketed counts — 33, 67, 101 — an even cladding stack plus the single core line).
+What sits in your cart today is pattern welding: two contrasting steels forge-welded, drawn out, folded, and re-stacked into a symmetric jacket around the core (hence the odd marketed counts of 33, 67, or 101, an even cladding stack plus the single core line).
 It only got called "Damascus" in 1973, when the bladesmith William F. Moran unveiled his pattern-welded knives under that name.
-Two entirely different processes, one borrowed word.
+The two processes have nothing in common beyond the borrowed word.

 The pattern is a surface effect.
-The layers are invisible until the blade is bathed in ferric acid, which darkens the plain-carbon layers while the nickel-bearing layers stay silvery — that's the whole light-and-dark ripple.
+The layers are invisible until the blade is bathed in ferric acid, which darkens the plain-carbon layers while the nickel-bearing layers stay silvery.
+That contrast is the whole light-and-dark ripple.
 As the smith Tsukasa Hinoura puts it: "The pattern does not affect how the knife cuts, but… beautiful knives make people enjoy using them, and also make people want to use the knives more."
-The etch is cosmetic.
-It is not a hardening step.
+The etch is cosmetic, not a hardening step.

 What cladding does genuinely buy you

-"All cosmetic" would be too glib, though — so here's the fair part.
+"All cosmetic" would be too glib, though.
 Lamination itself, the san-mai sandwich whether it's Damascus or not, earns real and non-decorative benefits:

 • Toughness.
 The soft jacket absorbs shock that would microchip an all-hard blade.